U.S. warns citizens in China after 'abnormal' sound injures consulate worker

 The worker was sent to the United States for further evaluation.
 “The clinical findings of this evaluation matched mild traumatic brain injury (MTBI),” the embassy said.

 The State Department was taking the incident very seriously and working to determine the cause and impact, the embassy said.
+Pompeo said that medical teams were heading to Guangzhou to investigate the incident.

-It added the Chinese government told the embassy it is also investigating and taking appropriate measures.
+The State Department added the Chinese government told the embassy it is also investigating and taking appropriate measures.

 “We cannot at this time connect it with what happened in Havana, but we are investigating all possibilities,” a U.S. embassy official told Reuters.